cfshi/coronavirus/proposal.md

 	- year 1
 	- year 2
 	- to publish various papers on print (North America, Asia- Taiwan, H.K. and Singapore), social media (twitter), and a grand one
-# Challenges and Mitigating Strategies
+# Challenges and Mitigating Strategies (potential outcome?)
 - Potential to contribute to the global response to 2019-nCoV
-- Social and policy countermeasures
+- Social and policy countermeasures and Global Coordination Mechanism

 # Conclusion/Summary
 # References